Patrick Stewart: Theatre (1990–present)

 Shakespeare roles during this period included Prospero in Shakespeare's The Tempest, on Broadway in 1995, a role he would reprise in Rupert Goold's 2006 production of The Tempest as part of the Royal Shakespeare Company's Complete Works Festival.
 In 1997, he took the role of Othello with the Shakespeare Theatre Company (Washington, D.C.) in a "photo negative" production of a white Othello with an otherwise all-black cast.
 Stewart had wanted to play the title role since the age of 14, so he and director Jude Kelly inverted the play so Othello became a comment on a white man entering a black society.

+As part of this RSC tour, Stewart traveled to Ann Arbor, Michigan, for a major university residency, starring in both productions as Prospero in The Tempest and Mark Antony in Antony and Cleopatra.

 [London theatre] critics ... have showered him with perhaps the highest compliment they can conjure.
 He has, they say, overcome the technique-destroying indignity of being a major American television star.